Answer:

 Since using any of these features makes the overall image appear more washed out, you might want to use it in conjunction with color vibrancy settings, either via GPU drivers or if your monitor has such an option available in its OSD menu.

-These methods can be useful if you already have a VA panel monitor, but in case you’re worried about smearing and are yet to buy a new monitor for fast-paced gaming, it’s best to just pick an IPS gaming display; it will have a lower contrast ratio, but you’re already sacrificing contrast ratio on VA monitors via features such as Black Equalizer.
+These methods can be useful if you already have a VA panel monitor, but in case you’re worried about smearing and are yet to buy a new monitor for fast-paced gaming, it’s best to just pick an IPS or TN gaming display; it will have lower contrast ratio, but you’re already sacrificing contrast ratio on VA monitors via features such as Black Equalizer.

 Motion Blur Reduction